MrScripty/Studio-Whip/README.md

 ## Major Planned Features
-- **A Story-Driven Platform**:  Create original screenplays with visual story building tools and advanced LLM integrations.
+*   **Story-Driven Platform**: Create original screenplays with visual story-building tools and advanced LLM integrations.
-- **P2P Real-Time Collaboration**: Create together remotely for free, without any servers or third party service required.
+*   **P2P Real-Time Collaboration**: Create together remotely for free, without requiring third-party servers.
-- **Storyboarding**: Generate, draw, and use 3D assets to create animatic storyboards alongside your script.
+*   **Storyboarding**: Generate images, draw sketches, and position 3D assets to create dynamic animatic storyboards linked to your script.
-- **Audio Editing**: Sequence generated and recorded, music, SFX, and dialogue to your storyboards and videos.
+*   **Audio Editing**: Sequence generated/recorded dialogue, music, and SFX within your timelines.
-- **Video Production**: Develop your storyboards into fully acted films using a suite of image creation tools.
+*   **Video Production**: Develop storyboards into rendered scenes using integrated image and video generation models.
-- **Color Grading**: Make expressive color choices using scopes, primary/secondary color adjustments, and AI in a colour managed space.
+*   **Professional Color Grading**: Make expressive color choices in a color-managed environment using scopes, primary/secondary adjustments, and AI-assisted tools.
-- **Node Based Compositing** Combine many seperate elements into a single image
+*   **Node-Based Compositing**: Combine multiple visual elements (renders, footage, effects) into final shots using a flexible node graph system.

 ## System Requirments
-**System requirements largly depend on what AI models you use**, and there are many choices that can be found at [HuggingFace](https://huggingface.co/) and [CivitAi](https://civitai.com/).
-For the best experience, use task-specific model combinations that load simultaneously in Studio Whip.
-If your hardware doesnt meet your needs, connect to cloud APIs like [OpenRouter](https://openrouter.ai/) and [Together.ai](https://www.together.ai/).

-- AI TOPS are measured as FP8.
-- [See Passmark Ratings of CPU's](https://www.cpubenchmark.net/high_end_cpus.html).
-Some models may even be availible free with limits.
+System requirements heavily depend on the **size and type of AI models** you choose to run locally.
+Studio-Whip is designed to be flexible.
+You can find many models on platforms like [Hugging Face](https://huggingface.co/) and [Civitai](https://civitai.com/).

+The table below summarizes recommended hardware specifications for different tiers of usage, focusing on local inference:

+*   AI Performance (AI TOPS) is measured using FP8 precision.
+*   CPU performance estimates use [PassMark CPU Mark scores](https://www.cpubenchmark.net/high_end_cpus.html).
+*   Storage estimates are *minimums* for the Studio-Whip base install, and *some* models.
+Your actual needs will be higher depending on the number and size of models and project assets.
+NVMe SSDs are highly recommended.

 | **Tier** | **Use Case** | **RAM** | **VRAM** | **AI TOPS** | **Storage** | **CPU Performance** |
 |----------|--------------|---------|----------|-------------|-------------|---------------------|